THOP chemotherapy protocol as front-line treatment of canine B-cell lymphoma

 Your dog will need to return to the Oncology service once a month for an exam after all 15 weeks have been completed.
 At each recheck visit, your pet will have a physical exam, and additional diagnostics if indicated.
 We ask that you keep the clinical oncology service and researchers informed on the status of your pet’s health.
 If relapse (progression of the lymphoma) is suspected, it will be confirmed by fine needle aspirate and official pathologist review (cytology).
 At that time, we will discuss additional treatment options and prognosis.

-Enrollment in the study will provide the temozolomide at no charge (approximately $500-1,000), the cost of the imaging exams at week 6 (approximately $600), and $300 credit to be applied towards out-of-pocket costs.
+Enrollment in the study will provide the temozolomide at no charge (approximately $500-1,000).

 All other costs associated with THOP treatment and monitoring are out-of-pocket, including the screening (eligibility) tests, imaging exams, clinic or hospital visits for medical management of side effects, and follow-up visits.
-For qualifying owners who agree to participate, the cost of flow cytometry to help determine the type of lymphoma ($167) may be covered by a related research study.
 All diagnostics or procedures are standard, and would be performed in any pet dog undergoing evaluation and treatment for lymphoma with chemotherapy; there are no additional tests or procedures required due to study involvement.

 The out-of-pocket costs may vary during the study period, and the cost of treatments vary based on the drug that is given and your dog’s weight.
 Estimates of screening tests, treatment visits, and imaging visits (chest x-rays and abdominal ultrasound) will be calculated specifically for your pet and provided at the time of screening.
 You are responsible for any other clinical fees associated with medical complications of the THOP therapy or other medical problems.